gnana-preethika/JOINS-PRACTICE/README.md

 In summary, this Task-1 script demonstrates INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL OUTER JOIN with meaningful examples, and prepares the learner for more complex multi-table queries in real database systems.

-COMPANY:CODTECH IT SOLUTIONS
+COMPANY: CODTECH IT SOLUTIONS

-NAME:GNANA PREETHIKA A B
+NAME: GNANA PREETHIKA A B

+DOMAIN: SQL

-DURATION:4 WEEKS
+DURATION: 4 WEEKS

-MENTOR:NEELA SANTHOSH KUMAR
+MENTOR: NEELA SANTHOSH KUMAR